Andrew-Rose1/endless-space/README.md

 ### Solar System Map
 ![solarSystemMap](https://user-images.githubusercontent.com/55816533/137613549-ac0a7dff-1a92-464c-8874-900f68c8591e.JPG)

+## To be added in future updates:
+- A Prestige option, which will allow the player to start from the begining but unlock special rare upgrades/multipliers.
+- Other planets.
+The player will be able to unlock the ability to travel to other planets and gather other resources.
+Combining differnt planet's resources will allow the player to unlock special upgrades for their current run.
+- Add achievements.
+- An end game?...

 ## Developer Notes
 This game is still a work an progress.
 I plan to add more upgrades, achievements, other planets, prestige mode, rocket building, and much more!